 Tip: I have a list of free courses with certifications that will help you in exile in your career, and also have recognized certifications.

-E-learning still has a long way to go to act as a replacement for traditional learning.
+E-learning still has a long way to go to act as a replacement for traditional learning with so many disadvantages on online learning.
 While it has some significant advantages, there are plenty of notable disadvantages, like a lack of practical elements and issues related to accreditation and cheating.
 While some of these disadvantages can be removed in the future, some might never get resolved.

-Ultimately, you can give it a try and decide if online education is an advantage or disadvantage for you!
+Ultimately, you can try it and decide if online education is an advantage or disadvantage for you!

 Related Read: